 The level 3 course can act as a stand-alone introduction to ministry and mission or as access onto further study with The Cambridge Theological Federation for those without the necessary entry qualifications.

-The level 3 course if delivered over three Saturdays in the year and costs £750.
+The level 3 course is delivered over six Saturdays in the year and costs £1,100.

 If you wish to use the course to provide access into further study within the Cambridge Theological Federation then you will need to complete two assignments, one each in Jan and June.
 Please contact email@example.com or call us on 01223 746583 to find out more.

 We endeavour to keep costs as low as possible.
-The 18/19 course fee for students applying from within the UK (and EU – please check current guidelines) is £6,075.
+The 18/19 course fee for students applying from within the UK is £6,075.

 Full details of costs can be found on the Cambridge Theological Federation website.

-Students studying at Ridley Hall are entitled to student loans subject to the criteria set out by Student Finance.
+Students studying at Ridley Hall are entitled to a student loan subject to the criteria set out by Student Finance.

-The course is open to international students who are advised to apply early in order to organise their Tier 4 visa and associated costs for which they are responsible.
+The course is open to international students (non EU - please check latest guidelines) who are advised to apply early in order to organise their Tier 4 visa and associated costs for which they are responsible.